-Normal variants include leg alignment issues, flat feet, knock-knees, bow-legs, out-toeing, in-toeing or toe-walking.
+Normal variants include leg alignment issues, flat feet, knock knees, bow legs, out-toeing, in-toeing or tip-toe walking.

-It is important to understand normal gait and motor milestones and know about normal lower limb development in order to appreciate when observations may be considered abnormal, what conditions to consider and when to refer for a specialist opinion.
+It is important to understand normal gait and motor milestones and normal lower limb development to appreciate normal variants and when observations may be considered abnormal, what conditions to consider and when referral for further assessment is needed.

 There is a wide variation in lower limb development and minor [normal] variants, such as flat feet or knock-knees, are a common cause of parental concern.
 Sometimes they can be confused with indicators of underlying pathology.